Come be part of the most dynamic and fastest-growing union in the Keystone State!

-Role: The position of Organizer is a key leadership role in our union.
+The Organizer is a key leadership role in our union.
 The responsibility of the Organizer includes leadership identification, recruiting, organizing, and mobilizing workers to participate in the movement to improve the lives of working people, our patients/consumers, and our communities and build a more just and humane society.
-Organizers build the union through developing member leaders, coaching members in workplace leadership roles, facilitating dialogue, and organizing effective communication and mobilizing networks.
-Organizers connect the concerns of workers in a healthcare facility to the strategy of the union to build strong and effective workplace chapters, to reach out and organize not-yet-union nurses and healthcare workers, and to build a wider movement for social justice and progressive, pro-working family politics in our communities.
+Organizers build the union by developing member leaders, coaching members in workplace leadership roles, facilitating dialogue, and organizing effective communication and mobilizing networks.
+Organizers connect the concerns of workers in a healthcare facility to the strategy of the union in strengthening a wider movement for social justice and progressive, pro-working family politics in our communities.

 An Organizer performs a wide range of duties, which may vary according to the needs of the union program or a specific campaign.
-Examples of those duties and responsibilities, not intended to be exhaustive nor all inclusive, include:
+Examples of those duties and responsibilities, not intended to be exhaustive nor all-inclusive, are listed below:

 Organizing Workers/Building Capacity/Identifying and Developing Leaders

-1) Identify, recruit, educate, and train member leaders to lead coworkers and develop the union’s programs and campaigns, including collective bargaining, workplace issues organizing, strategic engagement with employers, improving patient/resident care, new organizing, nurse advocacy, continuing education, COPE political action fundraising, political action, and building a wider movement in our communities for social justice.
+- Identify, recruit, and educate/train member leaders to lead coworkers and help lead the union’s programs and campaigns (e.g., collective bargaining, workplace issues organizing, strategic engagement with employers, improving patient/resident care, new organizing, Nurse Alliance, continuing education, COPE political action fundraising, electoral/legislative action, community work).

-2) Move union chapters to achieve high standards of organization, as well as 100% membership and the union’s COPE political action fundraising goals.
+- Move union chapters to achieve high standards of organization, as well as 100% membership and the union’s current COPE political action fundraising standard.

-3) Develop members to become capable of executing important union roles and functions ensuring members the chance to grow, learn and lead.
+- Develop members to become capable of executing important union roles and functions ensuring members the chance to grow, learn and lead.

-5) Lead collective bargaining, working closely and effectively with elected negotiating committees comprised of member leaders
+- Lead contract negotiations, working closely and effectively with elected negotiating committees comprised of member leaders.

 Mobilizing Member Networks/Leading Campaigns

-7) Support activities, struggles, and campaigns of other workers, the union as a whole, and allied organizations.
+- Support activities, struggles, and campaigns of other workers, the union as a whole, and allied organizations.

 Interacting Effectively with the Member Resource Center

-8) Develop campaigns inside and outside of the workplace based on collective issues identified through the union’s Member Resource Center (MRC)
+- Develop campaigns inside and outside of the workplace based on collective issues identified by Member Resource Center (MRC).

 An Organizer must be able to effectively organize her/his time and develop and carry out her/his plan with minimum supervision.
 She/he must also receive direction from and interact with her/his immediate supervisor on a regular and consistent basis.